Vatix logo

 According to HSE's lone worker safety guidelines, employers must maintain regular contact with lone working employees.
 Lone workers must also have a way they can call for help when they need it.

-The Popularity of Using a Buddy System for Lone Workers
+The Popularity of Using a Buddy System for Lone Workers: How the Buddy System Helps

 A buddy system remains popular as it is a low-cost legacy system that many employees are used to.
+Workplace buddy systems and buddy programs offer many benefits, including providing support and fostering collaboration among current employees, existing employees, and other employees.
 At a very basic level, they do provide lone workers with some level of protection.

 Regular check-ins maintain contact with lone workers.
 If a lone worker needs to call for help in an emergency, they can call their buddy who is on duty to come to their aid or call for emergency help.

-There will also be very low resistance since most people already use mobile phones in their daily life.
+There will also be very low resistance since most people already use mobile phones in their daily lives.

 So, if buddy systems are easy to implement and cost-efficient, why do we advise against relying on buddy systems to protect your lone workers?
 It’s because buddy systems have four major shortcomings when it comes to monitoring lone workers remotely.